dylang/jquery-tooltips/readme.md

 CSS is included for the graphics-free tooltip.
 It can be easily modifed.

 ##Compatiblity

-Works with every modern browser as well as IE6.
+This works with every modern browser as well as IE6.

 * Chrome
 * Safari
 * Firefox
 * Internet Explorer 6 - 10
 * iPhone/Android

-#License

-TBD.
-(If you'd like to use this let Dylan know and he'll create a license that works for us.)